tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" border="true" filename="timedevelopingapis" ext_print="png" ext_web="png" alt="Most companies are new to API development" caption="Most companies are new to API development" %}

 It's astonishing that API development is so nascent in companies &mdash; "59% of organizations began developing APIs in the last five years."
-If you look at Smartbear's [2016 State of API report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf), which surveyed 2,300 professionals, you find similar growth rates:
+If you look at Smartbear's [*2016 State of API* report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf), which surveyed 2,300 professionals, you find similar growth rates:

 > 42.1% of API providers have been providing/developing APIs for six years or more, while 51.5% began developing APIs in the last five years.

 API development is clearly an area that is somewhat new for many companies, and the directions, methods, and other paths through this new territory aren't clear.
-In fact, the State of API 2019 report notes that companies are resoundingly asking for more standardization in this space.
+In fact, *The State of API 2019* report notes that companies are resoundingly asking for more standardization in this space.

 [Programmableweb.com](https://programmableweb.com) charts and tracks the number of web APIs added to their directory.
 Programmableweb says, "Since January of 2014, an average of more than 2,000 APIs have been added per year" ([Research Shows Interest in Providing APIs Still High](https://www.programmableweb.com/news/research-shows-interest-providing-apis-still-high/research/2018/02/23)).